-- Under the Diocese of Chester Religious Education Guidelines the statutory position is that all pupils will be assessed based on the level expectations informed by the Diocesan planning document. - In order to show progress towards the end of Key Stage levels the staff appreciate that assessment of progress in Religious Education should be undertaken with sensitivity, based upon the teacher's observations of the child in class or group discussions, activities or recorded work. - Children's work is evaluated and assessments for each child are carried out at the end of each unit of work, based on the criteria on the Diocesan plans.
-These statements will inform future planning assessment; reporting to parents; and curriculum monitoring by the coordinator and the Headteacher. - Records are kept by the class teacher, Headteacher and the Religious Education Coordinator.
-Samples of work are kept by the Religious Education Coordinator through the floor book used in all classes which are the responsibility of the class teachers. - Summative reports to parents will be made at the end of the year. - Long Term Planning is informed by Diocese of Chester Religious Education Guidelines. - Staff notate and use the units of work from the medium term planning so that it informs the short term planning.
+- Under the Diocese of Chester Religious Education Guidelines the statutory position is that all pupils will be assessed based on the level expectations informed by the Diocese of Blackburn, Questful RE assessment document. - In order to show progress towards the end of Key Stage levels the staff appreciate that assessment of progress in Religious Education should be undertaken with sensitivity, based upon the teacher's observations of the child in class or group discussions, activities or recorded work. - Children's work is evaluated and assessments for each child are carried out at the end of each unit of work, based on the criteria on the Questful RE plans.
+These statements will inform future planning assessment; reporting to parents; and curriculum monitoring by the coordinator and the Headteacher.

+- Records are kept by the class teacher, Headteacher and the Religious Education Coordinator.
+Samples of work are kept by the Religious Education Coordinator through the floor book used in all classes which are the responsibility of the class teachers. - Summative reports to parents will be made at the end of the year. - Long Term Planning is informed by Questful RE from the Diocese of Blackburn. - Staff notate and use the units of work from the medium term planning so that it informs the short term planning.